Experience America's history from the 1850s on!

 The Great Turkey Walk tells of how a young man walked 1000 turkeys from Missouri to Denver in 1860.
 This sounds wildly improbable, but is based on actual drives.
 (Proving once again that, yes, fact is stranger than fiction.)

 There's a book about the common New England practice of making maple syrup, and the almost superhuman attempt to build an enormous Ferris Wheel at the Chicago World's Fair.

 The Read-Alouds include topics like racism, shell-shock, the Great Depression, and immigration.
-Funny books (General Butterfingers made Sarita's grandsons laugh out loud), and poignant books (Little Britches has Sarita's husband's favorite last line in all of literature).
+Funny books (General Butterfingers made Sarita's grandsons laugh out loud—this is a 5-Day only book), and poignant books (Little Britches has Sarita's husband's favorite last line in all of literature).

 All of them are great books.

 At this point in your children's literacy, some of the Readers are almost as long as the Read-Alouds.
-The Readers offer 16 more marvelous books for your children to enjoy this year.
+The Readers offer up to 19 more marvelous books for your children to enjoy this year.